GSP: 19 killed on Georgia roads during Labor Day weekend

 ATLANTA (AP) - Nineteen people were killed on Georgia roads over the three-day Labor Day weekend, nearly doubling the number of deaths from the 2019 holiday, authorities said.

-On Tuesday, the Georgia State Patrol said 17 crashes over the weekend were fatal, resulting in the deaths of 19 people, including pedestrians, motorcyclist and bicyclist, news outlets reported.
+On Tuesday, the Georgia State Patrol said 17 crashes over the weekend were fatal, resulting in the deaths of 19 people, including pedestrians, motorcyclists and bicyclists, news outlets reported.
 Last year, the agency said nine crashes were fatal, killing 10 people.

 State Patrol said the deaths were reported between 6 p.m.
 Friday and 11:59 p.m.
 Monday.